cmu-db/15721-s24-cache1/docs/proposal.md

 The storage node, on the other hand, is designed to be of high performance and at the same time be easily extendible.
 We adopt LRU cache algorithm because it is one of the most widely-used cache strategies in the industry since it maintains a good hit rate in real-world scenarios while requiring moderate computation.
 Besides LRU, we also plan to adopt more cache algorithms to get a sense of the performance difference between various cache algorithms.

-In addition to utilizing disk-based caching, we intend to incorporate either RocksDB or Redis as our primary cache storage solution.
-RocksDB employs the LSM tree structure, while Redis serves as a high-performing key-value store.
-Both options surpass the performance of a traditional disk-based cache and deliver enhanced concurrency control capabilities.
+In addition to utilizing disk-based caching, we intend to incorporate SQLite as our primary cache storage solution.
+We choose SQLite because it is out-of-box and stable to use.

 The storage reader is designed to retrieve data from different storage services.
 Currently, we plan to support the local file systems and Amazon S3, but we can easily add more storage services in the future via the abstraction of the storage reader.